ximpledev/webpack-test/README.md

 [webpack.config.js vs. CLI]

-webpack & webpack-dev-server have many similar options, which are useful such as: --color & --progress
+webpack & webpack-dev-server have many similar options, which are useful such as: --colors & --progress

+but 1. they have their own defaults

+and 2. webpack -p is a very useful shortcut (which has been mentioned above)

-but they have their own defaults, and more complicated reasons... plus, those options are convenient, not crucial
+plus, 3. those options are convenient, not crucial

 so here's my conclusion!